H. H. Holmes: Pitezel killings

 While working in the Chemical Bank building on Dearborn Street, Holmes met and became close friends with 38-year-old Benjamin Freelon Pitezel, a carpenter with a criminal past who was exhibiting a coal bin he had invented in the same building.
-Holmes used Pitezel as his right-hand man for several criminal schemes.
+Holmes used Pitezel as his accomplice for several criminal schemes.
 A district attorney later described Pitezel as "Holmes's tool... his creature."
 With insurance companies pressing to prosecute him for arson, Holmes left Chicago in July 1894.
-He reappeared in Fort Worth, where he had inherited property from the Williams sisters at the intersection of modern-day Commerce Street and 2nd Street.
+He reappeared in Fort Worth, Texas, where he had inherited property from the Williams sisters at the intersection of modern-day Commerce Street and 2nd Street.
 Here, he once again attempted to build an incomplete structure without paying his suppliers and contractors.

-In July 1894, Holmes was arrested and briefly jailed for the first time on the charge of selling mortgaged goods in St. Louis, Missouri.
-He was promptly bailed out, but while in jail he struck up a conversation with a convicted outlaw named Marion Hedgepeth, who was serving a 25-year sentence.
+In July 1894, Holmes was arrested and briefly jailed on the charge of selling mortgaged goods in St. Louis, Missouri.
+He was promptly bailed out, but while in jail he struck up a conversation with a convicted outlaw named Marion Hedgepeth, who was serving a twenty-five-year sentence.
 Holmes had concocted a plan to swindle an insurance company out of $10,000 by taking out a policy on himself and then faking his death.
 Holmes promised Hedgepeth a $500 commission in exchange for the name of a lawyer who could be trusted.
-Holmes was directed to a young St. Louis attorney named Jeptha Howe.
+Holmes was directed to St. Louis attorney Jeptha Howe.
 Howe thought Holmes's scheme was brilliant and agreed to participate.
-Nevertheless, Holmes's plan to fake his own death failed when the insurance company became suspicious and refused to pay.
+Nevertheless, Holmes' plan to fake his own death failed when the insurance company became suspicious and refused to pay.
 Holmes did not press the claim; instead, he concocted a similar plan with Pitezel.